 The bag is made of a relatively supple fabric that sits flush on your back while cycling and gains significant security with the removable cross strap installed.
 The bag has a clever shoulder strap adjustment system involving a camming buckle and doubled-back straps.
 This design eliminates the excess strap that often dangles in your lap on your ride, but proved to be pretty tricky to get used to, and was much harder to maneuver for users who carry their messenger bag on the left shoulder.

 The reflective tabs hanging off the bag improved comfort in another way: it helped us feel safer cycling on busy roads.
-Additionally, there is a piece of webbing sewn to the outside of the bag that is well placed for a bike light.
+Additionally, there is a piece of webbing sewn to the outside of the bag that is intended for a bike light.

-The Classic has effective though minimal electronics-friendly features.
-It is vastly superior to the Chrome Mini Metro in terms of electronics, which is otherwise a very similar messenger bag.
+The Classic has effective yet minimal electronics-friendly features.
 There is an internal divider with light padding for a laptop, and several zippered pockets which also help organize cords and smaller items like a phone.

 Ease of Use

 The double-loop cam buckle system used in both Timbuk2 bags in this review is designed to allow a quick and easy shoulder strap adjustment while eliminating any excess webbing, but it proved to be relatively unwieldy and ironically slow to adjust.
 Some of our users got used to it, but others found it cumbersome and irritating.
 Additionally, this design made the cross strap a bit harder to attach and adjust for comfort when carrying the bag on the left shoulder.
-We much preferred the quick adjust buckle designs of the Osprey Flapjack Courier and the Outdoor Research Rangefinder.
+We much preferred the quick-adjust buckle designs of the Osprey Flapjack Courier.

 The bag has a low-profile grab handle which is set slightly toward the back of the bag.
-This means when you pick the back up without the front flap firmly closed with buckles or sufficiently stuck on the Velcro, the bag will tilt forward and the inner compartment will open wide under the flap.
+When you lift the back up without the front flap firmly closed with buckles or sufficiently stuck on the Velcro, the bag will tilt forward and the inner compartment opens wide under the flap.

-This bag has compression straps which cinch from the bottom of the bag so you don't end up with the big butt messenger bag effect, a feature we really liked when the bag had very few items in it.
+This bag has compression straps which cinch from the bottom of the bag, so you don't end up with the big butt messenger bag effect, a feature we liked when this model wasn't loaded to max capacity.

 Wear and Tear